Adroiti/docs-for-code-review-tools/Detekt/EmptyFunctionBlock.md

 ## Description

-Reports empty functions.
 Empty blocks of code serve no purpose and should be removed.
 This rule will not report functions overriding others.

 ## Further Reading